goodproblems/remark-mdx-math-enhanced/README.md

 # Remark MDX math enhanced

-> An MDX plugin that adds support for math environments with embedded JS expressions
+> An MDX plugin adding support for math environments with embedded JS expressions

+## What is this?

+This package allows math environments in MDX documents to contain embedded JavaScript expressions analogous to [MDX expressions](https://mdxjs.com/docs/what-is-mdx/#expressions).
+These expressions have full access to props, exports, etc.

+## How it works

+Math nodes produced by [remark-math](https://github.com/remarkjs/remark-math/tree/main/packages/remark-math) are transformed into React elements at compile time and rendered at run time via a component which your app is expected to provide (default is `Math` but is configurable)

 ---

-**🚨 Important Note:** This plugin is quite new and currently still in beta, it's possible the API and/or approach may change so **use at your own risk**.
+**🚨 Important:** This plugin is quite new and currently still in beta, it's possible the API and/or approach may change so **use at your own risk**.

 ---

-The standard approach to rendering math in MDX is to use remark-math to parse math nodes, and then rehype-katex to compile math nodes to HTML at compile time.
-This works great in most cases, however it does have the downside that your math must be entirely static (i.e. not containing any JS expressions).

-That's where this plug-in comes into play.
-Instead of rendering math nodes to HTML at compile time, they are instead transformed into JSX elements.
-Any JS expressions embedded in katex will be parsed by [acorn](https://github.com/acornjs/acorn) and transformed to MDX expression nodes.

 ## Notes